All Episodes

 Well, it didn't work.

-Dick Durbin has announced that he's going to oppose the nominee to attorney general.
+Dick Durbin has announced that he's going to oppose the nominee to Attorney General.

 And now Schumer is in a real mess because he's the swing vote on this.

-He's the swing.
+He's the swing vote.

 And Schumer has joined in on it too.